 This stew goes back at least 400 hundred years to when the Spaniards brought African slaves over to the island.
-The slaves would make a huge pot and let it stew all day and have a hearty meal ready after a long day of labor.
-The tradition continued on to the poor farmers, which were call “Jibaros” and it is still here today.
+They would make a huge pot and let it stew all day and have a hearty meal ready after a long day of labor.
+Over time, sancocho became a popular dish to be enjoyed by everyone.
+Variations of sancocho can be found throughout the Spanish Caribbean.

 To me, it’s a little piece of home in a bowl.

 - 1½ lbs top round beef, cubed into 1inch pieces

 - 5 sprigs of cilantro, chopped

 - 1 teaspoon salt